 What is the Current Status of the Bill?

-The bill was reintroduced in the 113th Congress in the House of Representatives by Rep. Rush Holt (D-NJ) and in the Senate by Sens.
-Patty Murray (D-WA) & Tammy Baldwin (D-WI) on March 27, 2014.
+The Tyler Clementi Higher Education Anti-Harassment Act was introduced in the 114th Congress in the House of Representatives by Representative Mark Pocan (D-WI) and in the Senate by Senators Patty Murray (D-WA) and Tammy Baldwin (D-WI) on March 18th, 2015.

 Learn More about the Tyler Clementi Higher Education Anti-Harassment Act

 Learn More about they Tyler Clementi Higher Education Anti-Harassment Act in the 114th Congress

 Last Updated: March 20, 2015